 I have been painting and drawing faces and portraits since I was very young.
 From the very first it was exciting, even surprising, to see a likeness appearing on the paper before me.
 Now, many paintings later, casual, sun dappled images of people, are a big part of my work.

 Sometimes it’s fun to bring just a bit of fantasy to a painting.
-Not full fledged fantasy art, but something that changes a regular portrait into an interaction with the magic of life.
-I’ve painted a fairy/muse in the hand of my writer friend, Doug (“Handling the Muse”).
-One of my models, Alara, a mischievous little friend of mine, holds a tiny dragon in “Tiny Dragon”.
-My granddaughter, Elle, sits in a forested area with her black cat, her gaze pensive, in “Mystic Companions”.
+Not full fledged fantasy art, but something that changes a regular portrait or still life painting into an interaction with the magic of life.

 Teaching and Demoing: